Click for OCC homepage

 The first trailer I stumbled across entirely by accident, when it came with an old Dodge lorry.

 The trailer in question was built prior to WW2, and was used to carry a racing MG (K3 I think) to events during the 1930s.
-After the war, it was widened, lost its knock-on wire wheels (sob), and gained an aerodynamic canopy.
+After the war, it was widened, lost its knock-on wire wheels (shame), and gained a moderately-aerodynamic canopy.

-It was used up until the mid 50s to transport a 30s Alfa racing car, hitched on the back of aforementioned lorry.
+It was used up until the mid '50s to transport a '30s Alfa racing car, hitched on the back of aforementioned lorry.
 The owner would occasionally do races for Aston and Connaught, so his own Alfa would be transported in the trailer, while the more recent car would enjoy a cosier ride in the back of the truck.
 The top canopy was constructed entirely from aluminium, and offered some protection to its inhabitant.
-It was tested (presumably on an old runway somewhere) to 98mph, so was more than capable of running behind the lorry pulling it.
+It was tested (presumably on an old runway somewhere) to 97mph, so was more than capable of running behind the lorry pulling it.

 It has survived remarkably well and is complete with its home-made winch (internals are a crownwheel and pinion from pre-ww2 racing MG), corner steadies, canopy, hitch, and even the remnants of a canvas cover at either end of the trailer.
-The rubber mudguards are in reasonable nick too.
+The rubber mudguards have survived in reasonable condition too.
 The only downside to this tubular-chassis'd trailer is its immense weight - ok for the back of a heavy lorry, but a bit of a nightmare to move behind a normal road car.
+Period photos and the full story of this trailer, may now be found here: Poore's high-speed racing car trailer.

-vintage trailer on spoked wire wheels, found on ebay
+vintage Pratts trailer on spoked wire wheels, found on ebay

-Its a lightweight trailer, built from wood on top of a small steel chassis, dating to the 1930s.
-The wheels are spoked, and held on with tiny knock-ons.
-It has a manufacturer's plaque screwed onto one side at the rear (built by an automobile engineer named Pratt, from Northallerton).
-I had a bid, thinking that it probably wouldn't be enough.
-To my amazement it was, and my bro' and I tootled down to Leighton Buzzard to collect it.
+It's a lightweight "Pratt's" trailer, built from wood on top of a small steel chassis, dating to the 1930s.
+The wheels are spoked, and held on with nuts hiding behind tiny knock-on spinners.
+It has a manufacturer's plaque screwed onto one side at the rear (built by a firmed headed by a Mr K.H.
+Pratt, from Northallerton).
+I left a bid, thinking that it probably wouldn't be enough.
+To my amazement it was, and my brother and I tootled down to Leighton Buzzard to collect it.

 livestock trailer based on Austin 7

 A couple of years later, I was offered a small livestock trailer, also from the 1930s.
 The asking price was a bit steeper than I wanted to pay, so reluctantly I didn't pursue it.
 A little while later the owner contacted me again, saying that they needed the space, and it'd be going to the tip if I didn't buy it for a nominal sum.
 That was enough for me, so I shot over there with my normal garden trailer and brought the oldie home on the back of it.
-It's a nice little thing, based on an Austin 7 axle and 19" wheels.
-It needs rubbing down and a re-varnish, but otherwise is in pretty good order.
+It was a neat example, based on an Austin 7 axle and 19" wheels.
+It needed rubbing down and a re-varnish, and was later sold to someone looking for a trailer to put behind their Austin 7 Chummy.

-Not everyone in my home understands my fascination with these 2 wheeled machines, but I think they are great and often overlooked in the world of preservation.
-If you've got a restored car, don't ruin it by hanging a ghastly modern unit on the towbar.
+Not everyone at OCC HQ understands my fascination with these two-wheeled creations, but I think they are great and often overlooked in the world of preservation.
+If you've got a restored car, don't ruin it by hanging a modern trailer on the towbar.
 Hunt down a classic trailer instead, give it a lick of paint as and when required, store it in the dry, and you'll have a great little combination when you attend shows and so on.

 Some people go one step further and make their own trailers, often from the back ends of cars they like.
 I've seen a Mini towing the back end of a Mini that had been cut down and adapted into a trailer.
 Other similar contraptions appear for sale from time to time, and make for an interesting talking point at any show they go to.
-If you've got any car-derived trailer photos, I'd love to feature them on here!
+If you've got any car-derived trailer photos, I'd love to feature them on here.
+A while ago I discovered two superb photos of a vintage Vauxhall tourer towing a wooden boat on a purpose-built trailer, they can be found on this page, in the photograph section.

 Here are some more photographs, brochures & pictures that relate to old trailers.